Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Materials and methods

 \textit{Mol2Vec} \cite{jaeger2018mol2vec} is also an unsupervised molecular embedding method based on \textit{word2vec} \cite{mikolov2013efficient}.
-The architecture of the model reported by the authors consists of a Skip-gram \textit{word2vec} model, where the embedding size matches the size of the hidden layer of the autoencoder.
-Following the preprocessing steps indicated by \citet{jaeger2018mol2vec} in their original paper, we tokenized the RDKit canonical SMILES formulas in the ZINC dataset into sequences of chemical words obtained by employing an adaptation of the Morgan algorithm, based on the graph traversal employed for computing ECFPs \cite{rogers2010extended}.
-We decided not to employ \textit{DeepSMILES} canonical SMILES to train this method since the Morgan algorithm cannot reconstruct the molecular graph from them.
-We compiled a vocabulary set including all chemical words obtained from the ZINC training dataset and trained two models for 5 epochs each, with embedding sizes 100 and 300, respectively, following the reference paper.
-Finally, we obtained the molecular embeddings by computing the sum of the learned vectors of all tokens in each molecule, as reported by the authors of the method.
+The architecture of the model reported by the authors \footnote{\url{https://github.com/samoturk/mol2vec}.} consists of a Skip-gram \textit{word2vec} model, where the embedding size matches the size of the hidden layer of the autoencoder.
+Following the preprocessing steps indicated by Jaeger et al.~\cite{jaeger2018mol2vec}, we tokenized the RDKit canonical SMILES formulas in the ZINC database into sequences of chemical words obtained by employing an adaptation of the Morgan algorithm for computing ECFPs \cite{rogers2010extended}.
+We did not use \textit{DeepSMILES} canonical SMILES to train this method since the Morgan algorithm cannot reconstruct the molecular graph from them.
+Following the reference paper, we compiled a vocabulary set including all chemical words obtained from the ZINC training dataset and trained two models for 5 epochs each, with embedding sizes 100 and 300, respectively.
+Finally, we obtained the molecular embeddings by computing the sum of the learned vectors of all tokens in each molecule.